Prepare yourself to take the road less travelled as we introduce you to some of Victoria’s hidden-gem road trips.

 Find passionate producers, nature-based experiences and those famous surf breaks – could Phillip Island be the ultimate seaside getaway?
 Yes.
 Particularly because it comes with access to Victoria’s largest coastal island: French Island.

 One-hundred-odd people live on this slice of island paradise.
-Approximately 70 percent of its 170-square-kilometres has been declared national park and the remainder is privately-owned freehold land, including some of the most exclusive real estate in Victoria.
+Approximately 70 per cent of its 170 square kilometres has been declared a national park and the remainder is privately-owned freehold land, including some of the most exclusive real estate in Victoria.
 It sits just north of Phillip Island in Western Port and is connected by daily ferries from Stony Point.

 4. The other Goldfields town